stratum-mining/sv2-workshop/README.md

 1. Configuring and hosting the slides to be accessible by the participants.
 2. Configuring a publicly accessible Genesis node for participants to sync their nodes.
 3. Configuring the block explorer to display participants' mined blocks.
+4. Setting up a reproducible build for participants using Docker.

 ## Slides